Infrastructure In Costa Rica- FAQs

 Lief Simon is the managing editor of Global Property Advisor, Simon Letter, and Offshore Living Letter.
 He has purchased more than 45 properties, investing in 23 different countries around the world.

-The road network is substantial, with more than 35,705 kilometers (22,187 miles) of roads, but most of them in poor conditions.
-There are only 12% and 56% of paved roads for local and national roads.
-There are projects set to reinforce road systems, but the low investment of the government (only 1.1 of the annual GDP) is insufficient to support the demand.
-As of 2016, there are 5 projects for road and transport development, 3 being in operation.
+the road network is substantial, with more than 35,330 kilometers (21,953 miles) of roads, but many of them are in poor conditions, and only 8,621 kilometers (5,357 miles) are paved.
+There are projects set to reinforce road systems, but the low investment of the government is insufficient to support the demand.

 Particular concerns include narrow roads, potholes, and unpaved roads.
 Reckless driving is present here as well as most of Latin America, so driving defensively is paramount.
 Still, driving should be your first option for transport.